yahayuta/draponquest/README.md

 ### Features

 - **Classic RPG Gameplay**: Explore maps, interact with NPCs, and engage in battles
+- **Score System**: Each time you move, your score increases by 1.
+Try to get the highest score by surviving and exploring!
+Your total score is shown on the game over screen.
 - **Retro Graphics**: Preserved original GIF sprites and tile graphics
 - **Command System**: Traditional menu-based interaction system
 - **Save/Load System**: Save your progress and continue later